skywalker-hub/SWE-bench/docs/guides/evaluation.md

 If you encounter issues during evaluation:

-1. Check the Docker setup ([Docker Setup Guide](docker_setup.md))
-2. Verify that your predictions file is correctly formatted
+1. Verify that your predictions file is correctly formatted
-3. Examine the log files in `logs/` for error messages
+2. Examine the log files in `logs/` for error messages
-4. Try reducing the number of workers with `--max_workers`
+3. Try reducing the number of workers with `--max_workers`
-5. Increase available disk space or use `--cache_level=base` to reduce storage needs